British Rail Class 43 (Warship Class)

-The British Rail Class 43 diesel-hydraulic locomotives were built by the North British Locomotive Company (NBL) from 1960 to 1962.
+The British Rail Class 43 Warship, originally classified the D800 Warship, were diesel-hydraulic locomotives built by the North British Locomotive Company (NBL) from 1960 to 1962.
+They were essentially a subclass of the British Rail Class 42 with a different prime mover.
 They were numbered D833–D865.

 Classification

 The D800 series diesel-hydraulic 'Warship Class', of B-B wheel arrangement, was constructed by two different builders.
 Those locomotives built by British Railways at Swindon Works were originally numbered D800-D832 and D866-D870.
 They were allocated Class 42 under the 1968 classification system, while those built by the North British Locomotive Company (NBL) were originally numbered D833-D865 and allocated Class 43.
 Because of their early withdrawal dates, neither the Swindon- nor the NBL-built locomotives carried TOPS numbers.
 More detail on factors common to both types can be found in the article on the Swindon-built British Rail Class 42.

 Mechanical details

 The NBL-built D800s differed mechanically from the Swindon-built batch: the Swindon locomotives used Maybach engines connected to Mekydro hydraulic transmissions whereas the NBL-built examples used MAN engines and Voith transmissions.
 NBL had entered into an arrangement with the German company MAN AG in the early 1950s to market MAN's engine designs in the UK: NBL was anxious to enter the diesel locomotive market, especially once it became apparent that British Railways would be seeking large quantities of such locomotives when the "Modernisation Plan" was announced.
 MAN were equally keen to obtain a slice of the UK market for themselves.
 The first results of this collaboration were the D600-D604 locomotives which failed to take advantage of the weight-saving potential of light alloy stressed-skin construction allied to hydraulic transmissions.

 No further examples of this design were ordered but NBL then received an order for 33 locomotives to a more advanced design, the D800 design drawn up by Swindon Works in turn derived from the original German Krauss-Maffei V200 design.
 The prime mechanical components of these were two MAN L12V18/21B diesel engines, each rated at 1100 hp at 1530 rpm and coupled to a Voith LT306r hydraulic transmission; each engine/transmission combination drove one bogie.
 Unlike the Mekydro four-speed transmissions in the Swindon-built locomotives, the Voith was only a three-speed design but was chosen because it kept compatibility with D600-4 and because NBL already had a licence to manufacture it.
 Whereas the Swindon-built locomotives had all their engines and transmissions supplied by the German manufacturers (albeit with ten engines and three transmissions supplied as kits of parts for the British licensee to re-assemble) the engines and transmissions required for D833-65 were all built by NBL.